MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 3. Enable creative mode.
 This will enable `mapedit` mode.
 4. *Optional:* Enable `worldedit`

-### 3. Important information

-- The map area can be maximum 230x230 blocks in surface area, but it can be lesser.
-Build it accordingly.
-- You can grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor` or by running `/grantme all` which grants you all the privileges that will be useful for map making.
+> You can grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor` or by running `/grantme all` which grants you all the privileges that will be useful for map making.

+###  3. Selecting the Map Area

+Decide where you will build your map.
+The area can be maximum 230x230 blocks in surface area, but it can be lesser.
+1. Run `ctf_map editor`
+2. Press `Create New Map`
+3. Select a position to be one corner of the map.
+4. Select a position in the opposite corner.
+Place it higher/lower than the first one to give the map height.
+**Note:** you can change your area at any time by typing `/ctf_map editor` and pressing the "Corners" button.

 ### 4. Build